HFSS Score Calculator & Recipe Reformulation

 Has HFSS come into effect?

-The restrictions on Placement came into effect from October 2022.
-However, the restrictions on Volume Promotions have been further delayed until October 2025, and the restrictions on Advertising have been delayed until January 2024.
+However, the restrictions on Volume Promotions and Advertising have been delayed until 1st October 2025.
 Despite this, some large retailers such as supermarkets have already started voluntarily applying the delayed restrictions as well.

 What foods does HFSS apply to?